olebole/irafdoc/doc/kpnoslit.refspectra.rst

   nearby in time or space.
   </p>
   <p>
-  The option <tt>"interp"</tt> should not be used without some thought as to the nature of the interpolation.
+  The option <span style="font-family: monospace;">"interp"</span> should not be used without some thought as to the nature of the interpolation.
 If the sorting parameter is a time (a 24 hour cyclic parameter as opposed to a continuous parameter such as a Julian date) then the user must be aware of when these times were recorded in the header.
-For example, let us assume that the sort parameter is <tt>"ut"</tt> and that this time was recorded in the header at the beginning of the exposure.
+For example, let us assume that the sort parameter is <span style="font-family: monospace;">"ut"</span> and that this time was recorded in the header at the beginning of the exposure.
 If the object spectrum exposure time is longer than the reference spectra exposure times, then interpolation will weight the preceding reference spectrum too heavily.
-This problem can be circumvented by using the <tt>"average"</tt> selection method along with the reference assignment table.
+This problem can be circumvented by using the <span style="font-family: monospace;">"average"</span> selection method along with the reference assignment table.
 Or the sort time parameter in the headers of the spectra can be changes with <i>setjd</i> or <i>setairmass</i> or edited to reflect the values at mid-exposure (see EXAMPLES).